casus/minterpy/docs/fundamentals/introduction.rst

 converges uniformly and fast (exponentially) on :math:`\Omega = [-1,1]^m`.
-Figure 2 shows the approximation rates of the classic Runge function\ :footcite:`runge1901` in dimension :math:`m=4`, which is known to cause Runge's pehenomenon (over-fitting) when interpolated naïvely.
+Figure 2 shows the approximation rates of the classic Runge function\ :footcite:`runge1901` in dimension :math:`m=4`, which is known to cause Runge's phenomenon (over-fitting) when interpolated naïvely.
 There is an optimal (upper bound) approximation rate

 .. math::